wix-incubator/haste/docs/preset.md

 ---
 id: preset
 title: Preset
-sidebar_label: Preset
 ---

-## What is a preset?
 A preset is an object that maps user actions (cli commands) to async functions.
 Those async functions are called **commands**.
-Each command, initializes a runner and uses it execute tasks.
+Each command initializes a runner and uses it to execute tasks.

-**Tasks** are modules that usualy perform a side effect like transpiling code, linting, running webpack etc.
+**Tasks** are modules that usually perform a side effect like transpiling code, linting, running webpack etc.

 ## How to write a preset?

 install dependencies

 ```bash